Sakshi-pyDev/BMI-Calculator/README.md

 # BMI Calculator (React)

-A modern BMI Calculator built using ReactJS with a clean UI.
+A modern BMI Calculator built using ReactJS with a clean and responsive UI.

 ## Features
 - Dark mode toggle